-Earlier this year we published our scams guide, with tips on how to avoid being duped by these ever convincing and creative fraudsters.
-But with the magnitude of text messages, phone calls and emails claiming to be from well-known companies only rising, we wanted to highlight some of the latest examples you may (hopefully not) be seeing popping up on your devices.
+Earlier this year we published our scams guide, with tips on how to avoid being duped by these ever-convincing and creative fraudsters.
+But with the magnitude of text messages, phone calls and emails claiming to be from well-known companies only rising, we wanted to highlight some of the latest examples you may (hopefully not) be seeing.

 Here’s a round-up of the latest text, email and phone scams to watch out for:

 No bank appears to be immune from being imitated by scammers – and many of us will likely ignore a text from a ‘bank’ we’ve had nothing to do with.
 But if you get a text from a bank you use, you can’t be blamed for second-guessing whether it is real or not.
 However, if a bank is claiming they have authorised a new payment from your account, or that your account has been fraudulently accessed, then it is almost certainly not going to do so by sending you a text message.

 If you have any uncertainties at all then don’t directly link the link in the text.
 Contact your bank directly through their official email address or their phone number (located either on their website or on the back of your debit and credit cards) to check out the issue.

 Texts from your ‘mobile phone provider’

 Often the hardest to spot, as your provider will often genuinely send you text messages to give you news of promotions and offers.
 However, we are still seeing incidents of people getting texts from numbers claiming to be their ‘provider’ with details of ‘missed payments’, once again asking you to click a link to sort the matter out.